 Split Sofa have played at various music festivals and live venues across the UK.
-A dream gig came to life thanks to David Bash founder and CEO of the International Pop Overthrow Music Festival in 2014 when he asked if Spilt Sofa would perform at The Cavern Club Liverpool in May.
-The band are pleased to be playing the festival again in 2017.
+A dream gig came to life thanks to David Bash founder and CEO of the International Pop Overthrow Music Festival in 2014 when he asked if Spilt Sofa would perform at The Cavern Club Liverpool.
+Sofa played the festival until 2018

-Always in the background the band were writing and recording ‘ The Gathering’ released 2010 to much acclaim, Alan Jones reviewed the album on readytorock.com , he said: ”The Gathering is the band’s fifth album and, for someone like myself who’s never really been into psychedelia (with the valiant exception of the wonderful Ozric Tentacles), I approached this review with a certain amount of scepticism.
+”The Gathering is the band’s fifth album and, for someone like myself who’s never really been into psychedelia (with the valiant exception of the wonderful Ozric Tentacles), I approached this review with a certain amount of skepticism.
 I shouldn’t have.
-This is an excellent album” and he states “I would describe the entire work as a triumphant psychedelic trip without need of the tabs”.
+This is an excellent album” and he states “I would describe the entire work as a triumphant psychedelic trip without the need of the tabs”.